georgebisbas/georgebisbas/README.md

 This is George Bisbas (aka Georgios Bismpas/Γεώργιος Μπίσμπας)

-I am working as a Post-Doctoral Research Associate at Imperial College London
+I am working as a Post-Doctoral Research Associate at Imperial College London.
+I like working at the intersection of high-performance computing, domain-specific languages, and compiler optimizations for computational science.

 - 🔭 I am mostly allocating my time to two open-source projects:
   - https://github.com/devitocodes/devito